 Wall Thickness is the one area where most designers try to replicate their product dimensions instead of thinking about it from the perspective of 3d printing and this creates hassles on so many levels once the design is ready (not really) for additive manufacturing/3d printing.

 While designing, there are 2 common modeling techniques used.
 Solid Modeling and Surface Modeling.

-As the name suggests, Solid modeling is for creating solid objects in the field of engineering and CAD which have their internal details included.
-Whereas, Surface modeling is more about external aspects of an object.
-Both modeling techniques have different set of software tools which serve their own purposes but 3D printing is about creating an actual product which has to be solid.
+As the name suggests, Solid modelling is for creating solid objects in the field of engineering and CAD which have their internal details included.
+Whereas, Surface modelling is more about external aspects of an object.
+Both modelling techniques have a different set of software tools which serve their own purposes but 3D printing is about creating an actual product which has to be solid.
 So even if you’re using a surface centric design tool, you will need to create a solid of it and then hand over the design for execution.
-As expected, using Solid Modeling tools for designing to begin with is much preferred and convenient.
+As expected, using Solid Modeling tools for designing, to begin with, is much preferred and convenient.

 In any kind of manufacturing, tolerances of the equipment and the material need to be remembered to design effectively and accurately.
 Such is also the case with additive manufacturing techniques.
 While tolerances for desktop 3d printing techniques are very minimal, Industrial printers have negligible variances.

 We hope you remember these important aspects while designing for 3d printing and enable yourself to develop products more efficiently than ever.
 When you grow, that when we grow.
 After all, growth is mutual.